-Remote Viewing is a Classic Mentalism Trick you can do
+Remote viewing is a classic mentalism trick you can perform

-You need to make a gimmick to achieve this effect.
+You need to make a remote viewing gimmick to achieve this effect.

-Performance Tips Remote Viewing is ideal as the second effect in your act.
+Performance tips include remote viewing which is ideal as the second effect in your act.
 After wowing the audience with your first illusion, you explain how you got one of them to make a drawing beforehand and ask them to produce the envelope.
-Hold it up to your forehead for a while then announce “No - I’m not getting it - let’s try something else.”
+Hold it up to your forehead for a while then announce “No - I am not getting it - let us try something else.”
 Place the envelope somewhere in full view and never touch it again.
 Move on to some other illusions.
-You can then reveal the drawing much later as your penultimate effect, even having another couple of failed attempts during the show as a running gag.
+You can then reveal the drawing much later as your penultimate effect, even having another couple of failed attempts during the show as a running joke.

-On the subsequent attempts, just stare at the envelope rather than holding it and again announce that you’re still not getting it and move on.
-Alternative methods for doing this type of experiment include observing the tip of the pen or pencil as the spectator makes their drawing to learn what it is and even special electronic clipboards that transmit the drawing to the performer, who views it on a tiny TV screen.
+On the subsequent attempts, just stare at the envelope rather than holding it and again announce that you are still not getting it and move on.
+Alternative methods for carrying out this type of experiment include observing the tip of the pen or pencil as the spectator makes their drawing to learn what it is and even special electronic clipboards that transmit the drawing to the performer, who views it on a tiny TV screen.